Incompleteness: The Limits of Science and Mind

 As Stan Salthe reminds us, if our universe is developmental, its journey is a life cycle, and it must invariably senesce (age and fall apart) over time.
 The older it gets, the more constrained our universal environment becomes, and it must eventually die and renew itself.
 We have only a finite amount of energy and time allotted to us, and there are only so many destinations we can visit in our own personal journey.
 So we would do well to choose wisely.
 So too with the universe, and the finite and incomplete science that our civilization builds within it.

 Again, the evo devo model proposes that the intelligence in our universe is chained to a life cycle.
 It replicates itself on a regular basis, like all living systems.
-This implies that the older and more senescent universal intelligence gets, the more it also becomes like a seed, packaging itself in a manner that will protect what it has learned, and seeking out precisely those conditions that will allow it to renew and flower again.
+This implies that the older and more senescent universal intelligence gets, the more it also becomes like a seed, packaging itself in a manner that will protect what it has learned, and seeking out conditions that will allow it to renew and flower again.

 If we ignore our finite time in this universe, and our increasing limits, constraints, and developmental destinies the more complex and old our civilization becomes, if we see only half of the future ahead of us, we will inevitably make poorer, less responsible choices in our journey.
 The better we see how the accumulation of knowledge (information) itself has its own inertia, and limits our future course at the same time that it empowers us, the better we get at choosing which knowledge to accumulate, and which problems to solve.